RohitM-IN/Azooid-bot/README.md

 # discordbotethyt
 [DONE✅]

+✅ music system added with equilizer and stuff
-✅ added firebase db support to discord bot
+✅ radio command added

 [issues❌❌❌]

-music system lavalink connection refused error  ❌
+NON at the moment

 [to do 🤔🤔 ]

-anime notification system [may be tv series and movie notification system too ]
+🤔 anime notification system [may be tv series and movie notification system too ]

-discord server backup system
+🤔 discord server backup system

-music system [may be]

-online radio system using (http://www.radio-browser.info/webservice) api

 [solved issues✅]

-createchannel event firing when joining a new server ✅
+✅ createchannel event firing when joining a new server ✅ added firebase db support to discord bot